limrp/filter_blast_results/README.md

+# Filter BLAST results (xml format)

-# This python script will filter blast results using percentage of identity, query and subject coverage.
+This python script will filter blast results using percentage of identity, query and subject coverage.